Do a business energy audit

 No

-If large areas are controlled by a single light switch, consider asking a licensed electrician to split it into smaller zones so that parts of the area can be lit individually only when needed.
+If large areas are controlled by a single light switch, ask a licensed electrician to split it into smaller zones that can be lit individually.

-Is appropriate signage installed around the workplace to remind staff to turn lights off when no longer required?
+Are signs installed around the workplace to remind staff to turn lights off?
 Yes

 No

-If lighting is not already automated, simple and clear signs put near accessible light switches can remind staff to turn lights off when they are finished in the area or at the end of the day.
+Simple and clear signs near light switches can remind staff to turn lights off when they are finished in the area or at the end of the day.

 Consider running the CitySwitch Green Office ‘switch-off’ campaign with your team.

-Do facility managers or cleaners have a night time lighting switch off process to follow?
+Do facility managers or cleaners have a lighting switch off process to follow?
 Yes

 No